-- Foundational Learning focus will be on all 882 schools of 12 aspirational blocks. - Need-based teacher training across the state. - Construction of 13 Senior Secondary Schools.
+- 31 Higher Secondary Schools will be developed as hub schools with focus on infrastructure, soft components, vocational education and career guidance support. - Foundational Learning focus will be on all 882 schools of 12 aspirational blocks. - Need-based teacher training across the state. - Construction of 13 Senior Secondary Schools.

-Strengthening institutions for service delivery and economic development
+$Strengthening\ institutions\ for\ service\ delivery\ and\ economic\ development$

 - Strengthening Local capacity for improved demand-led planning for GPDP.

 - Strengthening existing data system.

-- Rolling out learning management system.
+- · Rolling out learning management system.